Helicopter Add On Rating

 Yes.
 You can add a helicopter commercial rating without getting a private helicopter rating first.
 As 14 CFR 61.123 points out, you must have at least a private rating (any category) to obtain a commercial rating, it dies not state the category or class.
 However, there is some benefit to obtaining a private helicopter rating prior to a commercial rating.
 One of the requirements to obtain a commercial rating in the helicopter is to have 35 hours of pilot in command time.
 Without a rating in the category, the pilot cannot log all 35 hours of PIC time unless they are the sole occupant of the aircraft.
 If the pilot has a rotorcraft – helicopter rating, they can receiving training and count that time as PIC.
 As such, the pilot can perform more advanced maneuvers during these 35 hours and often become better pilot than pilots that just fly solo.
 The pilots that fly solo for 35 hours often tend to get bad habits, or they don’t do much other than cross country flight or those with little or no challenges.

 No if you add on a rating, an additional written test is not required at stated in 14 CFR 61.63.
-However, an exception is the flight instructor rating.
+However, an exception is the flight instructor rating and ATP rating.
 To add on a flight instructor rating, the pilot must take a written test on the differences, or the entire helicopter flight instructor knowledge test.
+A pilot must take the ATP Helicopter knowledge test to add an ATP Helicopter Rating to an existing ATP certificate.